 In Black and Latino communities

 According to the Federal Reserve, 14% of Black households and 10% of Latino households were without bank accounts as of 2019 and 31% of Blacks and 24% of Latinos were reported as underbanked.
-This is in part because non-white majority neighborhoods have fewer banks and credit unions than white-majority neighborhoods and those institutions have higher account balance requirements to avoid service fees in non-white majority neighborhoods.
+This is in part because non-white-majority neighborhoods have fewer banks and credit unions than white-majority neighborhoods and the former have higher account balance requirements to avoid service fees than in white-majority neighborhoods.

 This means that it is disproportionately harder for these groups to succeed financially in the modern banking system.
 To help counteract this, there has been a recent uptick in “Black Banking.”
 In fact, it’s estimated that over $60 million dollars has been moved into Black banks since 2016, when rapper Killer Mike, during a TV appearance, urged people to move their money to black-owned banks.